 Architecturally diverse village with abundant green spaces nestled within the city of Washington.

 Cleveland Park is a picturesque community nestled within the city of Washington D.C.
 Residents are drawn to this village for its gorgeous tree-lined streets, diverse architecture, and plentiful green spaces.
-Cleveland Park has a genuine welcoming spirit and close-knit community.
+At present, homes for sale in Cleveland Park have a genuine welcoming spirit and close-knit community.

 The area comprising Cleveland Park has offered residents respite from the nearby city for centuries, from the establishment of the Rosedale Estate by an aide of George Washington in 1793 to the development of a summer estate by Grover Cleveland in 1886.
 Others followed President Cleveland’s lead in establishing summer residences in this elevated area that offers cool breezes and an escape from the humidity which can engulf other areas of D.C. in summer.
 Cleveland Park takes its name from the President who played such an important role in its early development and many of its historic homes date back to this early period in Cleveland Park’s history.